afrizaloky/ssvm-nodejs-starter/README.md

 * The JavaScript functions are in the `node` directory and they can access the Rust functions.
 * Use the `node node/app.js` command to run the application in Node.js.

+## Introduction
+This repository is build with ssvm.
+The code from rust are converted by ssvm to WebAssembly.
+Function from WebAssembly used by node app.
+This repository is about check a prime number

 ## Use Docker to build and run